About Us

 They also maintain The 22: Korean War International Legacy, a global community honouring veterans from the 22 countries that took part in the Korean War.

-SSENC is partnered with the KWLF to produce Canada’s Participation in the Korean War: Inquiry, Historical Thinking and Action, resources for Canadian Educators, now available in draft format.
+SSENC partnered with the KWLF to produce Canada’s Participation in the Korean War: Inquiry, Historical Thinking and Action, resources for Canadian Educators, now available online and in book format.

 By-Laws and Policies